aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 <div class="hint" markdown="1">

-At this point, if you want, you can skip directly to ["Add the container to ChromeOS"](#how-to-add-the-container-to-chromeos).
+At this point, if you want, you can skip directly to [launch the container from "Terminal"](#how-to-launch-the-container-from-terminal).

 Read on, instead, if you'd like to understand how this works under the hood.